How Much Does a Suspended Ceiling Cost to Install?

 Most people believe that a false or suspended ceiling installation can be completed in a couple of hours, but it will most likely take a little longer.

-It will probably take a couple of days for someone who knows what they're doing, assuming all the materials are on hand and ready to go.
 If you're a first-timer doing the project on your own, expect it to take longer, perhaps a week or so.

 Types of Suspended Ceiling